Alternative Dispute Resolution (ADR) Directive and repeal of the Online Dispute Resolution (ODR)

 Key obligations

-The proposal to amend the ADR directive included an extension of the scope of the ADR Directive to all infringement of EU law with consumer protection dimension e.l. related to discriminatory practice, issues related to switching of service providers, emission of pre-contractual information, and remedies related to the right of repair.
+The directive removes the obligation on online businesses to provide a link to the ODR platform and manage and email for communication.
+It further included an extension of the scope of the ADR Directive to all infringement of EU law with consumer protection dimension e.l. related to discriminatory practice, issues related to switching of service providers, emission of pre-contractual information, and remedies related to the right of repair.
 On 25 September 2024 the Council limited the scope of the ADR directive to disputes stemming from a contract, rather than allowing it to include non-contractual disputes as proposed by the Commission.
 However, the mandate makes clear that contractual obligations include the stages before the conclusion of a contract (e.g. advertising, information provision) and after the end of a contract (e.g. use of digital content).
 National authorities can decide whether third-country traders can participate in ADR procedures.

 Member States will designate a European Consumer Centre, consumer organization or another body as ADR contact points to facilitate communication between the parties, assist with the process, provide the parties and ADR entities with general information on EU consumer rights and on the procedural rules applied by the ADR entities identified or inform of other means of redress when a dispute cannot be resolved through an ADR procedure.